jinjor/elm-binary-decoder/README.md

 ## How to use?

 You can write `.wav` file decoder like this.
-See [examples](https://github.com/jinjor/elm-binary-decoder/tree/master/examples).
-(They are too rough for real usage.)
+See [examples](https://github.com/jinjor/elm-binary-decoder/tree/master/examples). (**Caution**: Don't trust any of these implementations!
+I wrote them only to sho how to use this library but did not confirm if they are correct really.)

 ```elm
 wave : Decoder Wave